novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-279.md

 Sellers often claim they're at a loss, but this time, it was almost true.

 "Think of it as an investment.
-Instead, make sure to secure Jamie Wang and Son Jung-ui as clients."
+Instead, make sure to secure Jamie Wang and Son Jung-yi as clients."

 "I'm sure that will happen."